chenyangh/DialogueGenerationWithEmotion/README.md

 # Dialogue Generation with Expressed Emotions

-**CODE CLEANING JUST STARTED, IT WILL BE DONE BY 12th MARCH 2019.**

 This repo contains the implementation of the two papers:

 [*Automatic dialogue generation with expressed emotions*](http://www.aclweb.org/anthology/N18-2008)